growilabs/growi-docs/docs/en/admin-guide/management-cookbook/app-settings.md

 After updating the SMTP server settings, press the **Send Test Email** button.

 - If successful, the message "Test email sent" will be displayed.
 - If it fails, "Sending a test email using SMTP failed.
-Please check your settings. will be displayed.
+Please check your settings." will be displayed.

 If the email settings are enabled, the email will be sent from GROWI.

-### The following is an example of the mail sending function
+### Mail sending function

 The following is the New User Invitation window in the User Management menu.